Exsurge Domine

-is a papal bull promulgated on 15 June 1520 by Pope Leo X. It was written in response to the teachings of Martin Luther which opposed the views of the Catholic Church.
-The bull censured forty-one propositions summarised from Luther's writings, and threatened him with excommunication unless he recanted within a sixty-day period commencing upon the publication of the bull in Saxony and its neighboring regions.
+is a papal bull promulgated on 15 June 1520 by Pope Leo X written in response to Martin Luther's Ninety-five Theses, which opposed the views of the Catholic Church.
+The bull censured forty-one teachings found in Luther's writings Ninety-five theses and other writings.
+The bull also threatened Luther and his colleagues—one being Andreas Karlstadt—with excommunication unless they recanted their teachings sixty days after the publication of the bull in the Electorate of Saxony—now Saxony, Germany—and its neighboring regions.

-Luther refused to recant and responded instead by composing polemical tracts lashing out at the papacy, and by publicly burning a copy of the bull on 10 December 1520.
-As a result, Luther was excommunicated in 1521.
+Both theologians refused to recant, and Luther responded instead by composing polemical tracts rebuking the papacy and publicly burning a copy of Exsurge Domine on 10 December 1520 at the Elster Gate in Wittenburg.
+As a result, Pope Leo X promulgated the papal bull Decet Romanum Pontificem on 3 January 1521, excommunicating both theologians.

 History

 The historical impetus for this bull arose from an effort to provide a decisive papal response to the growing popularity of Luther's teachings.
 Beginning in January 1520, a papal consistory was summoned to examine Luther's fidelity to Catholic teachings.
 After a short time, it produced a hasty list of several perceived errors found in his writings, but Curial officials believed that a more thorough consideration was warranted.
 The committee was reorganized and subsequently produced a report determining that only a few of Luther's teachings could potentially be deemed heretical or erroneous from the standpoint of Catholic theology.
 His other teachings perceived as problematic were deemed to warrant lesser degrees of theological censure, including the designations "scandalous" or "offensive to pious ears".

 Johann Eck subsequently became involved in these proceedings.
 He had personally confronted Luther a year earlier in the Leipzig disputation and had obtained copies of condemnations issued against Luther by the universities of Cologne and Leuven.
 In a letter to a friend, Eck said he became involved because "no one else was sufficiently familiar with Luther's errors."
 Soon after having joined the committee when it was already halfway through its deliberations, he began to exert his considerable influence on the direction it subsequently took.

 The committee on which Eck sat consisted of some forty members, including cardinals (among whom was Cardinal Cajetan), theologians and canon lawyers.
 The heads of the three major mendicant orders, the Dominicans, Franciscans and Augustinians, were represented.
 Central to the committee's proceedings was the matter of whether (and in what manner) Luther and his teachings should be formally condemned.
 Some members argued that Luther's popular support in Germany made it too politically risky to issue a bull at that time.
 The theologians supported an immediate condemnation of Luther.
 But the canon lawyers advocated a mediating position: Luther should be given a hearing and a chance to defend himself before being excommunicated as a heretic.
 Ultimately the committee negotiated a compromise.
 Luther would be given no hearing, but he would be offered a sixty-day window in which to repent before further action would be taken.